Revolutionary Armed Forces of the People (Guinea-Bissau): Angolan assistance

 Angola, at the presidency of the Community of Portuguese Language Countries (CPLP) since 2010, has since 2011 participated in a military mission in Guinea-Bissau (MISSANG) to assist in the reform of defence and security.

 MISSANG had a strength of 249 Angolan men (both soldiers and police officers), following an agreement signed between the defence ministers of both countries, as a complement to a Governmental accord ratified by both parliaments.

 The Angolan assistance mission included a programme of technical and military cooperation focused on a reform of the Guinean armed forces and police, including the repair of barracks and police stations, organisation of administrative services and technical and military training locally and in Angolan institutions.
 The mission was halted by the Angolan Government, following a politico-military crisis that led to the ousting of the interim president of Guinea-Bissau, Raimundo Pereira, and the prime minister, Gomes Júnior.
 By 22 June 2012, the Angolan vessel Rio M'bridge, carrying the mission's equipment, had arrived back in Luanda.

+2023 coup attempt

+On 30 November 2023, clashes broke out in Bissau, the capital of Guinea-Bissau, between government forces and units of the National Guard who had released two ministers accused of corruption from detention.
+The clashes led to the arrest of National Guard commander Colonel Victor Tchongo.
+President Umaro Sissoco Embaló described the events as an attempted coup.
+Following the clashes, Embaló ordered the dissolution of the country's legislature.

+American assistance

+On November 24, 2024 it was announced that the United States Army was sending the 478th Civil Affairs Battalion to Guinea-Bissau as part of a SETAF-AF mission to aid their Guinean counterparts with medical readiness exercises, humanitarian activities, and join training sessions for a nine-month rotation.

+2025 coup d'état

+On 26 November 2025, the president of Guinea-Bissau, Umaro Sissoco Embaló, was arrested as part of a coup d'état carried out by Head of the Military Office of the Presidency Brigadier General Dinis Incanha.
+Military officers declared "total control" over the country and established the High Military Command for the Restoration of National Security and Public Order.
+The coup occurred a day before the results of the 2025 Guinea-Bissau general election held on 23 November, in which Embaló was running for re-election, were expected to be officially announced.